 Questions regarding traffic signal timing or reports of non-functioning lights or burned out bulbs should be directed to the Department of Public Works at 715-261-6960.

 A request to change a traffic sign or request a new sign--stop sign, speed limit, no parking, for example--should be made in writing to the Traffic Lieutenant with the Wausau Police Department.
-Depending on the type of sign, the request may need to be considered by the Parking & Traffic Committee.
-The Parking & Traffic Committee reviews the request and may refer it to the Common Council for action.
+Depending on the type of sign, the request may need to be considered by the Capital Improvements and Street Maintenance Committee.
+The Capital Improvements and Street Maintenance Committee reviews the request and may refer it to the Common Council for action.

 Why doesn't the City post “Children at Play” signs?